shay23bra/ethereum-tx-parser/README.md

 - **Subscribe to Ethereum Addresses**: Add addresses to monitor for transactions.
 - **Fetch Current Block Number**: Get the latest block number from the Ethereum blockchain.
 - **Retrieve Transactions**: Get all inbound or outbound transactions for a subscribed address.
-- **CLI and HTTP API**: Interact with the parser via command-line interface or HTTP API.
+- **HTTP API and CLI**: Interact with the parser via HTTP API or command-line interface (CLI Still work in progress).

 ## Installation
 1. Clone the repository: